 ON HER SHOULDERS was founded in 2013 to present rehearsed, staged readings of plays by women from across the spectrum of time, with contemporary dramaturgs contextualizing them for modern audiences.
-The program seeks to make it impossible to deny or ignore the 1,000-year history and value of women's contribution to the theatrical canon.
-To date (through Dec 2016), the program has presented 30 plays by 26 writers from the years 1668 to 1966.
+The program was incorporated into New Perspectives' Women's Work Project in 2014 and continues to strive to make it impossible for producers and theatre companies to deny or ignore the 1,000-year history and value of women's contribution to the theatrical canon.
+To date the program has presented 47 plays by 37 writers from circa 965 to 1970.
 OHS is produced by Melissa Attebery and Melody Brooks.
 Kristin Heckler is Associate Producer.

 The Play in Context, the dramaturgical and scholarly presentation component to the program, is sponsored in part by the League of Professional Theatre Women, a non-profit organization promoting visibility and increasing opportunities for women in theatre since 1982.